-Here's to Flint (LINK) (F) SC5: Same as scaffold assignment #2 MOD 12: 11/14 - 11/20 Places of Experience (Tourism) and Places of Waste Lectures: Global Urbanization (M) Places of Consumption (W) Places of Waste (F) Reading: Dubai finesses ease of luxury shopping for Chinese (LINK) (M) Big cities are the future of global consumption (LINK) (M) What happened when Walmart left (LINK) (F) Airbnb and the so-called sharing economy is hollowing out our cities (LINK) (F) Watch: Bye Bye Barcelona (LINK) (W) Peer response 11: See prompt in Carmen SA12: We've already discussed the impact of the flight of industrial capital on the "decline" of places.
+MOD 12: Places of Lactures: MOD 12: 11/13 - 11/19 Places of Experience (Tourism) and Places of Waste Lectures: Global Urbanization (M) Places of Consumption (W) Places of Waste (F) Reading: Dubai finesses ease of luxury shopping for Chinese (LINK) (M) Big cities are the future of global consumption (LINK) (M) What happened when Walmart left (LINK) (F) Airbnb and the so-called sharing economy is hollowing out our cities (LINK) (F) Watch: Bye Bye Barcelona (LINK) (W) SA12: We've already discussed the impact of the flight of industrial capital on the "decline" of places.
 How does dis/investment in the post-industrial service sector (select: big retail or big tech) influences the "decline" of places?
 DP12: Draw on course material to explain in what ways do places themselves become commodified and consumed?
 How does history play a role?
 Who are the winners and losers in this market, where "experiencing place" is the product for consumption?
-SC6: Same as scaffold assignment #2 MOD 13: 11/21 - 12/28 THANKSGI VING BREAK (11/24- 11/27) Branding: Consuming difference and Identity Lectures: Retail Geographies (M) Geographies of Marketing and Consumption (W) Podcast: Hot-Tips (M) Reading: "Luxury on the Installment Plan" in The Baffler (Del Valle 2019) (W) The grooming gap: what "looking the part" costs women (LINK) (M) Peer response 12: See prompt in Carmen SA13: Draw on course material and personal experiences to explain how experiences of consuming brands and identity are linked to the way brands and identity shape experiences and conditions of work (e.g. try to focus on "retail"
+MOD 13: 11/20 - 11/21 THANKSGI VING BREAK (11/22- 11/24) Branding: Consuming difference and Identity Lectures: Retail Geographies (M) Geographies of Marketing and Consumption (W) Podcast: Hot-Tips (M) Reading: "Luxury on the Installment Plan" in The Baffler (Del Valle 2019) (W) The grooming gap: what "looking the part" costs women (LINK) (M) SA13: Draw on course material and personal experiences to explain how experiences of consuming brands and identity are linked to the way brands and identity shape experiences and conditions of work (e.g. try to focus on "retail" spaces of work and consumption).
+COURSE WRAP-UP 11/27-12/3 NO NEW MATERIAL!!!
+MID-TERM 2 MID-TERM 2 on 11/29 REFLECTION 2 FINAL WEEK 12/4- 12/6 FINAL EXAM FINAL EXAM ON 12/6